olegantonyan/mpz/README.md

 #### Windows

 Grab the installer or portable binary from the [releases page](https://github.com/olegantonyan/mpz/releases/latest).
 Qt6 builds require Windows 10+.
-Legacy Qt5 can probably run on earlier versions, only use it if you run old 32-bit OS below Windows 10.
+Legacy Qt5 can probably run on earlier versions, only use it if you run old 32-bit OS below Windows 10, this build has issues playing radio streams, lacks some features, and provided only as a fallback option for very old systems.

 * win-x86_64-qt6 - x86 64-bit build (recommended)
-* win-arm64-qt6 - native ARM 64-bit build
+* win-arm64-qt6 - native ARM 64-bit build (only ARM CPU)
-* win-legacy-qt5 - legacy version for x86 32-bit systems (Windows below 10)
+* win-legacy-qt5 - legacy version for x86 32-bit systems (only Windows below 10)

 To uninstall, use the "Uninstall mpz" Start Menu shortcut or Control Panel.
 Settings → Apps may not work on Windows 11 ([a known Qt Installer Framework bug](https://bugreports.qt.io/projects/QTIFW/issues/QTIFW-3336)).